Students interested in military scholarships may be required to complete a FAFSA as part of the application process.

 At least sixty incoming cadets who choose to be a member of the Highty-Tighties, the corps of cadets’ regimental band, will be awarded a $2,000 stipend, $1,000 each year for their first two-years in the band.
 For more information, contact:

 Air Force (AFROTC)

 A total service commitment of 8 years is required.
 Army ROTC graduates can request to serve their commitment on active duty OR in the National Guard or Army Reserves.
-Individuals taking an active duty commission must serve at least 4 years on active duty and any remaining time in with the National Guard or the Army Reserves, or in the Individual Ready Reserves (IRR).
-Otherwise, those taking a National Guard or Army Reserve commission will spend the entire 8 years will their respective components.
+Individuals taking an active duty commission must serve at least 4 years on active duty and any remaining time in the National Guard or the Army Reserves, or in the Individual Ready Reserves (IRR).
+Otherwise, those taking a National Guard or Army Reserve commission will spend the entire 8 years with their respective components.
 Guard and Reserve training requirements typically consist of training one weekend per month and two weeks in the summer.

 Naval ROTC (including the Marine Option)

 Recipients of four-year scholarships are selected in national competitions among high school seniors through the NROTC program website.
 Competitive two and three year scholarships are awarded to non-scholarship students already participating in the NROTC program who display above average academic, aptitude and physical fitness marks.
-Scholarship benefits include tuition, books, most fees, uniforms, and a monthly allowance of $250, which will increase up to $400 as the Midshipmen advances each academic year.
+Scholarship benefits include tuition, books, most fees, uniforms, and a monthly allowance of $250, which will increase up to $400 as the Midshipmen advance each academic year.